ltang29-design/Idea/README.md

 # Enhanced AI-Powered Profile Authenticity Classifier

+**⚠️ IMPORTANT: This is a PROTOTYPE/TESTING SOLUTION**

+This is a **temporary demonstration** of profile authenticity detection using synthetic data and simplified feature engineering.
+This is **NOT production-ready** and serves only as a proof-of-concept for testing and educational purposes.

 A sophisticated machine learning system for detecting fake profiles in recruiting platforms using ensemble models, sentiment analysis, and anomaly detection.

 ## 🚀 5-Minute Setup Instructions